BenjaminHinchliff/cmudict-fast/README.md

 the lookup time was essential.
 To adress the obvious, yes, this is slower than a hashmap since it uses a [Radix tree][3] internally (like the original crate).
-Still, it's much faster than the range-based file lookup or whatever you'd call it old crate used, while also being lass complicated.
+Still, it's much faster than the range-based file lookup or whatever you'd call it old crate used, while also being less complicated.

 ## Installation